GSS-Cogs/csvw-example/index.md

 # CSVW Maturity Levels

-The following document is walkthrough of using csvw and the maturity levels of it's adoption.
+The following document is a walkthrough of using csvw and the maturity levels of it's adoption.
 This guide is broken down into two principle section:

 1.)
 A walkthrough of the different levels of maturity you can reach while using csvw.